-- Pico della Mirandola, Oration on the Dignity of Man - Machiavelli, The Prince - Martin Luther, Basic Theological Writings (selections) - Montaigne, The Essays: A Selection (selections)
+- Pico della Mirandola, Oration on the Dignity of Man - Machiavelli, The Prince - Martin Luther, Basic Theological Writings (selections) - Montaigne, The Essays: A Selection (selections) - Shakespeare, Measure for Measure - Bacon, The New Organon (selections)

-- Shakespeare, Twelfth Night - Webster, The Duchess of Malfi and Other Plays (selection)

 Section IV.
 The Age of Reason: Beginning with Descartes, we study the development of the modern concepts of freedom, nature and society.
 Special attention is paid to political theory and natural science.
 Required reading may include the following works: